pcamus/weather_balloon_2026/README.md

 Since the update was requested on very short notice, we built upon the previous version, replacing the processor board with its newer version offering more flash memory.

-Due to a lack of time for fine-tuning, we removed the acceleration measurement feature, which had not yielded the expected results because of an excessively low sampling rate.
+Due to a lack of time for fine-tuning, we removed the acceleration measurement feature, which had not yielded the expected results because of an too low sampling rate.
 The objective of these measurements was to compare the balloon's behavior during its liftoff phase against a theoretical model.

 To maintain interest in the planned flight, however, we added other measurements that were easy to implement: temperature outside the payload box and battery performance throughout the flight.